 The Tribomechadynamics Research Camp (TRC) is a month long research collaboration for students from the postdoctoral level to the high school level.
 The next TRC will be in 2025 at the University of Stuttgart in Germany.
 The goal of the TRC is to bring together participants with diverse technical backgrounds from around the world to work in small teams on projects germane to interfacial mechanics and the dynamics of coupled structures.
 It is our hope that this experience will help form lasting collaborations and make significant progress towards solving several of the major challenges in these research areas.
-There is no registration fee.
+There is no registration fee, and accommodation is free of charge for the participants of the TRC thanks to the kind sponsorship provided by MTU Aero Engines.

 Important dates for the next TRC are: